 Mozilla Pushes Updates to Patch Security Bugs That Allow Hackers to Take Control Computers – Mozilla Security Advisory 2020-11

 The Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) published an alert that Mozilla released critical security patches for Firefox and Firefox ESR web browsers.
 The update fixes two zero-day vulnerabilities that could allow hackers to take control of affected systems.
-Windows, macOS and Linux versions of Firefox are affected.
+Windows, macOS, and Linux versions of Firefox are affected.
 Mozilla pushed the security update over the weekend.
-The Canadian Centre for Cysecurity issued their own alert.
+The Canadian Centre for Cysbecurity issued their own alert.

 Mozilla Foundation Security Advisory 2020-11 reports that the vulnerabilities affect Firefox 74.0.1 and Firefox ESR 68.6.1.
 The update patches three Common Vulnerabilities and Exposures.

 - CVE-2020-6819 Use-after-free while running the nsDocShell destructor

 Both flaws have been seen as targeted attacks in the wild according to Mozilla.
 Both CVE-2020-6819 and CVE-2020-6820 are use-after-free vulnerabilities which is a type of memory corruption flaw used to execute arbitrary code or to enable remote code execution capabilities.

 Patches are available for Firefox 74.0.1 for Windows 64-bit, Firefox 74.0.1 for Windows 32-bit, Firefox 74.0.1 for macOS, Firefox 74.0.1 for Linux 64-bit, and Firefox 74.0.1 for Linux 32-bit.
 Firefox users and admins should review the Mozilla Foundation Security Advisory and apply the necessary updates.

 How To See Your Firefox Version